CSC302Parajuniper3/CSC302Project3/README.md

     docker-compose up -d e_dev

 This will automatically build an image if one does not exist, and then run the application.
+If you see errors about permissions, try running `sudo docker-compose up -d e_dev`

 The `-d` command will run the application in the background as a daemon.